What is Shoulder Dystocia?

 What is Brachial Plexus Palsy?

 The brachial plexus is the network of nerves that sends signals from the spinal cord to your shoulders, arms, and hands.
-When additional maneuvers used in birthing to enable the delivery of the fetal shoulders go beyond gentle guidance, patients suffer serious injuries.
-This injury occurs in 0.2 to 3 percent of births and is called a brachial plexus injury.
-In fact, this injury is one of the most serious fetal complications, and can occur in 2 to 16 percent of all shoulder dystocia injuries.
-While some of these cases can be resolved with the child healed, up to 30 percent of them result in permanent neurologic impairment and some even end in death.
+When additional maneuvers used in birthing to enable the delivery of the baby’s shoulders go beyond gentle guidance, babies can suffer serious brachial plexus injury.
+This injury occurs in 0.2% to 3% of births and can leave the baby’s limbs paralyzed.
+In fact, this injury is one of the most serious childbirth complications and can occur in 2% to 16% of all shoulder dystocia injuries.
+While some cases can be resolved, up to 30% result in permanent neurologic impairment – and some even end in death.